TOEFL Eligibility Criteria 2026: Age Limit, Qualification & Score Required

 ETS allows candidates to retake the TOEFL exam as many times as they like, but remember that you can't take it more than once within 3 days.
 If you're not satisfied with your first attempt, you can retake the exam to improve your score.

 ETS provides accommodations to ensure that candidates with disabilities or health-related needs have equal access to the TOEFL exam.
-For academic year 2025-26, here are the key details you need to know about their eligibility criteria in 2025:
+For the academic year 2026-26, here are the key details you need to know about their eligibility criteria in 2026:

 - General Eligibility: There are no specific restrictions for disabled candidates regarding age or educational qualifications to take the TOEFL exam.
 The usual eligibility criteria apply to all candidates.

-- Accommodations Available: ETS offers a variety of accommodations for candidates with disabilities or health-related needs, including technical accommodations, large prints, extended time, and breaks.
+- Accommodations Available: ETS offers a variety of accommodations for candidates with disabilities or health-related needs, including technical accommodations, large print, extended time, and breaks.
 Briefly, it includes the following facilities:

 - Extended testing time with additional breaks.